-The aim of this project is to teach language skills and knowledge of another cuisine and culture at the same time as catering skills.
+The aim of this project was to teach language skills and knowledge of another cuisine and culture at the same time as catering skills.

-The project is a pilot using the Italian language but it can equally be delivered in other languages as appropriate.
-The learning will be linked to cookery sessions and will encompass Italian cuisine.
+The project was a pilot using the Italian language but it could have equally be delivered in other languages as appropriate.
+The learning was linked to cookery sessions with an Italian cuisine.

 - Four hours of language learning as part of the extra curricular provision at MCS.
 An introduction to Health and safety.
-The language lessons will include vocabulary related to the cookery sessions, for example ingredients, equipment – and recipes.
-Four two hour sessions in the School kitchens led by Franco Taruschio, (Italian Michelin starred chef) when the students will learn how to cook various Italian dishes, using local produce.
-Italian will be the main language of communication during these sessions.
-Language teachers will be in the kitchen for these sessions to provide linguistic support to the participants.
-All activity will be mapped to the Welsh language.
-The kitchen session will be observed (where appropriate) by media studies students who may be called upon to film the activity
+The language lessons included vocabulary related to the cookery sessions, for example ingredients, equipment – and recipes.
+Four two hour sessions in the School kitchens led by Franco Taruschio, (Italian Michelin starred chef) where the students learned how to cook various Italian dishes, using local produce.
+Italian was the main language of communication during these sessions.
+Language teachers were also in the kitchen for these sessions to provide linguistic support to the participants.
+All activity has been mapped to the Welsh language.
+The kitchen session was observed (where appropriate) by media studies students to film the activity.

-- Digital skills – A project website will be developed which will allow for replication of the process and activity to be shared widely.
-Media studies students will help in the development.
+- Digital skills – A project website has been developed which can allow for replication of the process and activity to be shared widely.
+Media studies students have helped in the development.
 A DVD will also be produced for distribution to other schools and interested parties.

-- A practical event will close the project and will showcase the skills (culinary, linguistic and digital) and lessons learned by the participants.
+- The project was closed with a practical event that enabled participants to showcase the skills (culinary, linguistic and digital) and lessons they had learned.

-MCS has applied for £1215 from the LEADER fund
+MCS was given £1215 from the LEADER fund

 Our other projects